armish/abstract.plus/2025-ESMO/README.md

 ### Port already in use
 - Stop any other processes using port 5000
-- Or modify the port in `conference-webapp.py` line 1740
+- Or run with a custom port: `PORT=8080 python conference-webapp.py`

 ### Data not loading properly
 - Verify Excel file format matches expected columns